terra-campaigns/arrival/campaign/context/abridged.md

 ## Chapter 11 Aivridyt's past
 ***3877.6B4, autumn***

-- The group of broken heroes realised that all the noise they created on the first skirmish in the Temple of Remains have awoken other foes in the ruin dedicated to the death goddess.
-- They were quickly cornered by two Blessed Dead Adepts, creatures of death control, and their slave husk minions.
-Accompanying them was a zombie clot, an uncreated form made of hundreds of dead bodies.
-- During the perilous battle, Kethra was almost completely eaten by the hungry corpses, barely escaping death when Guilf cast a magic darkness in the battlefield.
-- In the end, the party was successful overcoming their foes, and used the next day to explore the rest of the ruined temple.
-The they found, alongside hundreds of tombs, four large statues and a big tome written in draconic.
-- Two statues were of known persons: Ghuse and Grezar (who was also the sage that raised Kethra), but with names of other historical characters.
-- Based on the text on the draconic tome, the group's current understanding is that Ghuse and Grezar are just forms that Aivridyt assumed to carry on her dark plans.
+In the grim depths of the Temple of Remains, the group of broken heroes came to a startling realisation - the tumultuous skirmish they had ignited upon their arrival had awoken other malevolent entities that lurked within the ancient halls dedicated to the death goddess.
+No sooner had the group taken a defensive stance than they found themselves cornered by two Blessed Dead Adepts, abominations that wielded an unholy mastery over the forces of death.
+These dark necromancers were accompanied by their grotesque minions, the slave husks—twisted, pitiful figures bound to their malevolent will.
+The direst of all was the zombie clot, a monstrous amalgamation of hundreds of decaying bodies, writhing and pulsating with an insatiable hunger for flesh.
+Desperation filled the air as the group fought fiercely against their relentless adversaries.
+In the midst of the chaotic battle, Kethra, once again facing the clutches of death, found herself almost consumed by the ravenous corpses.
+Salvation came in the form of Guilf, whose quick thinking conjured a shroud of magical darkness, enveloping the battlefield and granting Kethra a slim chance of escape.

+The following day, they took a moment to gather themselves and explored the remaining recesses of the ruined temple.
+Amidst the hundreds of tombs that lined the halls, their eyes fell upon four imposing statues and a tome written in the ancient draconic script.
+Two of the statues bore a chilling familiarity - Ghuse and Grezar, names that resonated with historical significance.
+However, the inscriptions on the statues hinted at a disquieting revelation - the beings masquerading as Ghuse and Grezar were mere facades, vessels assumed by none other than Aivridyt herself, carrying out her sinister machinations.
+The depths of her treachery were only beginning to reveal themselves.

-- After leaving the temple, the group continued travelling on the road until they've found a giant metal statue.
-Guilf, childishly, decided to sit in the statue's mouth, only to be immediately lost in reverie, speaking with Mondendovil, the Illithid Void.
+Leaving the temple behind, the group continued their arduous journey along the desert road.
+Soon, they encountered a sight both awe-inspiring and foreboding: a towering, ancient metal statue.
+Filled with a childlike curiosity, Guilf, unable to resist its allure, decided to perch within the statue's mouth, immediately succumbing to a reverie that transcended mortal understanding.
+He found himself in communion with Mondendovil, the Ngar'tho Void - an ancient deity of the depths.

-- The ancient void god refereed to the statue as his long lost physical form, and that his servants would be arriving soon to once again connect his mind to his body.
+Mondendovil spoke of the colossal statue as his long-lost physical form, and conveyed a chilling prophecy - the time for his return drew near.
+His devoted servants would soon arrive to reconnect his powerful mind with his formidable body, a union that would reshape the very fabric of existence.
+The implications of this encounter sent shivers coursing through the group's spines, stirring a profound urgency within their hearts.

-- The group, hasty to get back to Holzander, continued their travel until they arrived in the Dwarf enclave of Durnum.
+Reluctantly leaving the enigmatic statue behind, the group pressed on, their sense of purpose heightened.
+The road led them to the  Dwarf enclave of Durnum, where they sought respite and replenishment, even as the weight of their impending destiny hung heavily upon their shoulders.

 ![](https://i.imgur.com/tnoPs6z.png)